 Getting materials into field workers’ hands is another place where inefficiencies can be lurking.
 Slow, painful reimbursements can discourage efficient purchasing of materials.
 If your field workers don’t know when they’ll get repaid, they have an incentive to lay out as little of their own cash as possible—increasing the odds of site downtime and wasted trips to the hardware store.

 Plus, someone has to process field workers’ reimbursement claims—and that someone is probably you.

-At PEX, we help construction business owners let go by freeing up time spent on manual employee expense processes.
-Our PEX Visa® Prepaid Card is a business prepaid card solution that lets you get funds into employees’ and subcontractors’ hands with greater flexibility.
-The PEX Admin desktop site lets you add or remove funds from employees’ and subcontractors’ cards in real time and set spending categories and limits, helping you maintain control.
+At PEX, we help construction business owners free up time unnecessarily spent on manual employee expense processes.
+Our expense management platform lets you get funds into employees’ and subcontractors’ hands with greater flexibility.
+The PEX Admin site allows you to add or remove funds from cards in real time, set spending categories and limits and much more, helping you maintain control.

 To learn more about us, schedule time with a rep today.

 Stay up to date on the latest PEX news!

 Opinions, advice, services, or other information or content expressed or contributed here by customers, users, or others, are those of the respective author(s) or contributor(s) and do not necessarily state or reflect those of The Bancorp Bank, N.A. (“Bank”).
 Bank is not responsible for the accuracy of any content provided by author(s) or contributor(s).